rhymeswithmogul/MailPolicyExplainer/man/en-US/Test-SpfRecord.md

 In the past, SPF records had their own DNS resource record type, also called "SPF".
 SPF records of type SPF are now historic, and the DNS TXT record should be used.

 In addition, Microsoft briefly tried to create Sender ID, a very similar DNS record that started with "spf2.0".
 That is historic and no longer in use.
+However, it can still be tested by invoking this as `Test-SenderIdRecord`.

 ## EXAMPLES